ioccc-src/winner/1992/nathan/README.md

 may not have intended to do this, but that is the way things go sometimes.

-BTW, 'abuse of the rules' entries do not violate the rules.
+BTW, '_abuse of the rules_' entries do not violate the rules.
 Entries that violate the rules are disqualified.
 Abuse of the rules entries are ones that tend to 'stretch' the limits and take the contest into unexpected territory.